Locations:

 Will Ménière’s disease go away?

 Ménière’s disease may go away for months or years, but it always comes back.
-Healthcare providers have medication and other treatments that reduce vertigo symptoms, but there’s no cure.
-Ménière’s disease is a chronic illness that never really goes away.
+Although there’s no cure, healthcare providers have treatments that reduce vertigo symptoms.

 A note from Cleveland Clinic

 Having Ménière’s disease may feel like you’re being stalked by a disease that jumps out at you when you least expect it.
-Symptoms of this condition — vertigo attacks and hearing problems — happen without warning and can be very severe.
+Symptoms — like vertigo attacks and hearing problems — happen without warning.
 You may feel like you can’t live a normal life because you don’t know when you’ll have another attack.

-Fortunately, healthcare providers have treatments that reduce Ménière’s disease symptoms, including vertigo.
+Fortunately, healthcare providers have treatments that reduce Ménière’s disease symptoms.
 They also understand how this condition may affect your mental health.
-If you have this condition, ask your provider about programs and services that can help.
+If you have this condition, ask your provider for resources that can help.

 Medically Reviewed